 Suprising Discoveries at Julio Enrique Monagas Park

-This park has reopened For walking, climbing, biking etc. But not as maintained as it should be.
-The “look out tower” is in serious need of repair.
+This park is open For walking, climbing, biking etc. But not as maintained as it should be.
+The “look out tower” has no steps anymore!

 Recently, we found a hidden gem in Bayamon — Julio Enrique Monagas Park.
 I amazes me that we didn’t know about this cool place until recently.
 This park is located just a few minutes outside of San Juan, and it offers both a unique nature respite for families, and amazing adventure opportunities.